Font Loading & Delivery Strategies: Technical Blueprint for Performance & Typography

 Core Web Vitals & Typography Metrics

-• Metric Override: Use @font-face descriptors instead of JavaScript polyfills
+• Metric Override: Use @font-face descriptors, not JavaScript polyfills — they apply before first paint

 Network Prioritization & Resource Routing

-• Critical Path: Preload only woff2 variants required for initial viewport
+• Critical Path: Preload only the woff2 variants required for the initial viewport — typically one or two weights

-• Cross-Origin: Always append crossorigin="anonymous" to prevent double-fetching
+• Cross-Origin: Always append crossorigin (anonymous) on font preloads, even same-origin, to prevent the double-fetch

-• Priority Hints: Use fetchpriority="high" for hero typography on Chromium 101+
+• Priority Hints: Add fetchpriority="high" for hero typography on Chromium 101+; watch the Network panel Priority column for stale Low tags

 Subsetting & Payload Reduction

-• Fallback: Provide system stack for unsupported unicode ranges
+• Fallback: Provide a system stack for unsupported unicode ranges so missing glyphs degrade gracefully, not to .notdef boxes

 Rendering Fallbacks & Swap Strategies